Updated on by Fraser Davidson

-We are designed as an embedded iPaaS solution.
-A solution that you use to deliver integrations to your own end-users.
-We are built from the ground up for ‘simplicity first, complexity by design’.
-We know that integration is all about end-user satisfaction.
-We have designed the Cyclr toolkit to be usable by people who understand the problem being resolved, not just people who understand the code.
+Our embedded iPaaS is designed as a solution that you can use to deliver integrations to your own end-users.
+It is built from the ground up for ‘simplicity first, complexity by design’.
+This has been done because we know that integration is all about end-user satisfaction.
+Cyclr is a usable toolkit designed by people who understand the problem being resolved, not just people who understand the code.
 In integration geek terms, we have always been designed with the ‘citizen integrator’ in mind.

 “Why buy a development toolkit to save development time and only have it usable by developers?”

-That is not to diminish the fact that, if you want to, you can operate Cyclr completely via our own API, you can write script into our connectors and into workflows.
-In effect you can use Cyclr as a developer tool.
-We are developers and we are developer proud.
+That is not to diminish the fact that, if you want to, you can operate Cyclr completely via our own API, you can write scripts into our connectors and into workflows.
+In effect, you can use Cyclr as a developer tool.
+We are developers and we are developers proud.

 But you can also use it across the business.

 The result?
 Developer time can be freed-up.
-Commercial teams can delivery prototypes and solutions without disrupting development processes.
+Commercial teams can deliver prototypes and solutions without disrupting development processes.
 Integration can be focussed on customer satisfaction.

-If you are assessing an embedded iPaaS platform, ask yourself the question – “If I am going to improve integration development and management, where do I want responsibility to preside?
-Is it developer only or is it shared?” – if it is the latter we should be speaking.
+If you are assessing an embedded iPaaS platform, ask yourself the question – “If I am going to improve integration development and management, where do I want the responsibility to preside?
+Is it developer-only or is it shared?” – if it is the latter we should be speaking.